 Counterintuitively, you can reduce your phone use by installing certain apps.
 We can’t cover them all here, but we can recommend a few that have caught our attention.

 Like AppDetox, Flipd focuses on blocking access to certain apps for set periods of time.
-If you lack the willpower to stay away from your phone on your own, Flipd can give you a helping hand.
-Premium features start at $6, and if you pay for the premium option, the app will give you longer lock times and let you chart your phone usage over time.
+If you lack the willpower to stay away from your phone on your own, the app can give you a helping hand.
+Premium features start at $6, and if you pay for them, the app will give you longer lock times and let you chart your phone usage over time.

-Forest (free with ads, extra options start at $0.99 for Android; $1.99 for iOS) takes a slightly different approach: It gamifies the process of easing you away from phone distractions.
+This app takes a slightly different approach: It gamifies the process of easing you away from phone distractions.
 In this program, you plant a seed, which eventually grows into a tree—as long as you don’t navigate away from the app.
 If you ditch Forest during the growth period, perhaps to check Facebook or play your favorite game, the tree will die.
 This sounds gimmicky, but it’s actually a very effective and almost peaceful way of avoiding the temptations of your other phone apps.
 The free version has ads, but you can purchase extras starting at $1 on Android and $2 on iOS.